 We empower the humanitarian community.
 Find out how we can support you...

-The project facilitated emergency, life-saving, and life-improving operations in hospitals located in the two target research counties, while gaining a clear picture of the feasibility, safety, and impact of the ESM-Ketamine HC package in these two humanitarian crisis settings.
+The project facilitated emergency, life-saving, and life-improving operations in hospitals located in rural Kenya, while gaining a clear picture of the feasibility, safety, and impact of the ESM-Ketamine HC package in these two humanitarian crisis settings.

 Share This